 Non-League London Clubs

 These are just a few I’ve actually been to:

 Dulwich Hamlet is a great little club in a rapidly-gentrifying South London area.
-They play in the National League South, at tier 6 of the pyramid, and I saw them play on Boxing Day 2019, when they returned to their home ground after a rent dispute.
+They play in the Isthmian League at tier 7 of the pyramid, and I saw them play on Boxing Day 2019, when they returned to their home ground after a rent dispute.

 Boreham Wood are in the National League, tier 5, and play in a suburb north of London which is also kind of the Hollywood of the UK.
 It doesn’t have a walk of fame or anything, but there are some famous studios up there.
 Also the biggest McDonalds I’ve ever even heard of.
 Here is my visit there for an FA Cup game.